deepns/fun-with-openssl/README.md

 # fun-with-openssl

-Some scripts and experiments in playing with openssl
+Some scripts and experiments in playing with Openssl